 (c) Social workers should protect the confidentiality of all information obtained in the course of professional service, except for compelling professional reasons.
-The general expectation that social workers will keep information confidential does not apply when disclosure is necessary to prevent serious, foreseeable, and imminent harm to a client or other identifiable person.
+The general expectation that social workers will keep information confidential does not apply when disclosure is necessary to prevent serious, foreseeable, and imminent harm to a client or others.
 In all instances, social workers should disclose the least amount of confidential information necessary to achieve the desired purpose; only information that is directly relevant to the purpose for which the disclosure is made should be revealed.

-(d) Social workers should inform clients, to the extent possible, about the disclosure of confidential information and the potential consequences, when feasible before the disclosure is made.
+(d) If social workers plan to disclose confidential information, they should (when feasible and to the extent possible) inform clients about the disclosure and the potential consequences prior to disclosing the information.
 This applies whether social workers disclose confidential information on the basis of a legal requirement or client consent.

 (e) Social workers should discuss with clients and other interested parties the nature of confidentiality and limitations of clients' right to confidentiality.
-Social workers should review with clients' circumstances where confidential information may be requested and where disclosure of confidential information may be legally required.
+Social workers should review with clients circumstances where confidential information may be requested and where disclosure of confidential information may be legally required.
 This discussion should occur as soon as possible in the social worker-client relationship and as needed throughout the course of the relationship.

 (f) When social workers provide counseling services to families, couples, or groups, social workers should seek agreement among the parties involved concerning each individual's right to confidentiality and obligation to preserve the confidentiality of information shared by others.
+This agreement should include consideration of whether confidential information may be exchanged in person or electronically, among clients or with others outside of formal counseling sessions.
 Social workers should inform participants in family, couples, or group counseling that social workers cannot guarantee that all participants will honor such agreements.